Opal: Multimodal Image Generation for News Illustration: Study 2: User Evaluation

 \section{Study 2: User Evaluation}

-Study 1 demonstrated that using GPT3 to suggest keywords and tones has validity.
-We next wanted to understand if this technique could structure text-to-image prompting and help people get more usable generations.
-In particular, we explored this approach in Opal towards the goal of creating generations for news illustrations.
-Formally we investigate the following five research questions around this system: \begin{itemize} \item\textbf{RQ1} Does Opal help users arrive at a larger set of usable generations more than our baseline?
+Study 1 demonstrated the validity of using GPT-3 to suggest keywords, tones, icons, and styles.
+Next, we wanted to understand if these techniques could structure a text-to-image system and help people achieve more usable generations for news illustration.
+We integrated this approach in Opal and formally investigated the following research questions for the system: \begin{itemize} \item\textbf{RQ1} Does Opal help users arrive at more usable generations compared to our baseline?

-\item\textbf{RQ2} Does Opal help users arrive at a set of generations with lower cognitive load more than our baseline?
+\item\textbf{RQ2} Does Opal help users arrive at a set of generations with lower cognitive load than our baseline?

-\item\textbf{RQ3} Does Opal help users arrive at a set of generations with greater creative expression more than our baseline?
+\item\textbf{RQ3} Does Opal help users arrive at a set of generations with greater creative expression than our baseline?

 \item\textbf{RQ4} To what extent can Opal help users create generations of usable quality as is, as visual assets, or as ideas? \end{itemize}